klamma/ar-for-eu-book/_pages/chapters/modeling.md

 Photogrammetry is capable of producing realistic results since it does not only provide geometry information but can also project the original images onto the 3D model in order to create a texture.
 Among other areas of application it is used in aerial photography and archaeology.

+3D models from photogrammetry can be created with the commercial software products [Agisoft Metashape](https://www.agisoft.com/), [RealityCapture](https://www.capturingreality.com/) and the open-source tool [Meshroom](https://alicevision.github.io/#meshroom).

+#### Retopology

 The presented modelling techniques of digital sculpting, 3D scanning and photogrammetry typically result in a high-density triangle mesh.
 The problem with this mesh is that it is irregular and often bears unnecessary complexity.
 For instance, a 3D scanned table consists of many small triangles but its table top could be simplified to one planar shape which only consists of two triangles.
-Additionally, it is not possible to animate the high-complexity 3D meshes since any movement results in stretched surfaces.
+Additionally, it is not possible to animate the high-complexity 3D meshes since any movement results in condensed geometry and stretched surfaces.
+In real-time rendering, the amount of polygons also has an impact on the runtime of the rendering pipeline.
+This means that high-density meshes will take longer to render and therefore the framerate will be lower.
-Due to this, it is possible to retopologize the mesh {% cite PDZR18 %}.
+Due to this, complex meshes should be retopologized {% cite PDZR18 %}.
 In this technique, the high-density mesh resulting from the sculpting process or 3D scan is used as a base mesh.
-Then, a 3D artist creates a new mesh on top of this base mesh.
+Then, a 3D artist or an algorithm creates a new mesh on top of this base mesh.
 The new mesh is typically created using quads and it considers the shape of the object and how it might be animated.
 As a main idea, the quads form strips which should follow the object's main curves and which should align to any hard edges.
-Since the manual creation of such a retopology mesh is tedious, there are algorithms which automate this process {% cite PDZR18 %}.
+Since the manual creation of such a retopology mesh is tedious and time consuming, there are algorithms which automate this process {% cite PDZR18 %}.

 - Composing basic shapes
 - digital sculpting